JaxPlays-Inc/jaxplays.org/content/reviews/2024-10-03-Bakersfield-Mist.md

 {{< figure src="/media/photos/2024-Bakersfield-Mist-02.webp" alt="Michael Lipp, dressed in a blue suit, points a finger while arguing with Nancy Grote, who stands defiantly in teal pants and a patterned blouse, in a scene from 'Bakersfield Mist.'
 The backdrop features eclectic decor, including a lime green fridge and quirky wall art." caption="Michael Lipp as Lionel Percy and Nancy Grote as Maude Gutman face off in a heated exchange during 'Bakersfield Mist' at A Classic Theatre, each defending their view of what is truly valuable." attr="Glo MacDonald" attr_link="https://glomacphotoarts.com/" >}}

 But the heart of *Bakersfield Mist* lies in its quieter moments, particularly as the characters sober up.
 The monologues that follow are sharp and poignant, forcing the audience to consider how often what we view as superior or authentic is, in fact, nothing more than an illusion.
-Sachs’s script delivers this theme beautifully, and under the direction of Dawn Knipe, this production doesn’t miss the opportunity to fully explore these questions.
+Sachs’s script delivers this theme beautifully, and under the direction of [[person:Dawn Knipe]], this production doesn’t miss the opportunity to fully explore these questions.

 Grote and Lipp’s performances make this production more than just a battle of wits; it becomes a battle for identity, validation and, ultimately, truth.
 Whether you’re an art enthusiast or simply someone who loves good storytelling, *Bakersfield Mist* at [[theatre:A Classic Theatre]] is a thought-provoking, entertaining experience that will leave you questioning the very nature of value — both in art and in life.